YYZ - MNL

 The average price of all round-trip flights from Toronto Pearson Intl Airport to Manila clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Toronto Pearson Airport to Manila, look for departures on Wednesdays and avoid leaving on a Thursday, as it's usually the priciest day.
-When flying back from Manila, Sunday is the cheapest day to fly and Monday is the most expensive.
+If you are looking for a flight deal from Toronto Pearson Airport to Manila, look for departures on Tuesdays and avoid leaving on a Friday, as it's usually the priciest day.
+When flying back from Manila, Sunday is the cheapest day to fly and Tuesday is the most expensive.

 What is the cheapest month to fly from Toronto Pearson Intl Airport to Manila?